rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The European Union is actively trying to integrate their financial system across borders.
 With payment-integration initiatives like SEPA, PSD2 and the European Payments Council, the EU is slowly moving towards a better integrated euro zone, however much work is left to be done.

-With this research we aim to provide a design for a central bank backed payment solution that works across the entire EU.
-It presents a standardized payment processing back-end that opens the door to digital innovation in all areas of finance.
+With this research we provide a design for EuroToken, a Central Bank Digital Currency designed to act as an alternative to the current privately managed digital euro.
+It implements a blockchain based accounting system that exposes a generalised payment primitive that supports off-line and online digital payments out of the box.
+It provides a equal footing for financial institutions, and individuals alike as it makes users the gatekeeper of their own fiscal lives.

 ## Requirements for a digital euro by the ECB